Republic of Crimea (Russia): Government and politics

 Justice is administered by courts, as part of the judiciary of Russia.
 Under Russian law, all decisions delivered by the Crimean branches of the judiciary of Ukraine up to its annexation remain valid.
 This includes sentences (for "encroaching on Ukraine's territorial integrity and inviolability") for pre-2014 calls for an incorporation of Crimea into Russia.

 The executive power is represented by the Council of Ministers, headed either by the Prime Minister of Crimea or by the Head of the Republic of Crimea.
 The authority and operation of the State Council and the Council of Ministers of Crimea are determined by the Constitution of the Republic of Crimea and other Crimean laws, as well as by regular decisions carried out by the Council.

 Crimeans who refused to take Russian citizenship are barred from holding government positions or municipal jobs.

 By July 2015, 20,000 Crimeans had renounced their Ukrainian citizenship.
 From the time of Russia's annexation until October 2016, more than 8,800 Crimean residents received Ukrainian passports.

-On 18 September 2016, the whole of Crimea participated in the Russian legislative election.
+On 18 September 2016, the whole of Crimea participated in the Russian legislative election with the Republic of Crimea having 3 of the 225 constituencies: Simferopol constituency, Kerch constituency and Yevpatoria constituency.